Eurex-Clearing-Messaging-Interfaces/Vert.x-Examples/README.md

 ## SSL

-In order to connect to the Eurex brokers using SSL Client Authentication based on self-signed certificates, the examples use the [AliasKeyManagaer library](http://aliaskeymanager.scholz.cz/).
+In order to connect to the Eurex brokers using SSL Client Authentication based on self-signed certificates, the examples use the [AliasKeyManager library](http://aliaskeymanager.scholz.cz/).

 ## Integration tests